ali322/nva/docs/setup.md

 }
 ```

+`vendor.js` also can take array of vendor references

 you can add or remove bundles using cli of `nav bundle`, split bundle name with `,`

 add bundles